“Extraordinary and wide-ranging . . . a literary feat that simultaneously builds and excavates identity.”—The New York Times Book Review

-An acclaimed writer goes searching for the truth about her wildly unconventional Southern family—and finds that our obsession with ancestors opens up new ways of seeing ourselves.
+New York Times Editors’ Choice • Roxane Gay’s Audacious Book Club Pick • Finalist for the 2023 John Leonard Prize • An acclaimed writer goes searching for the truth about her complicated Southern family—and finds that our obsession with ancestors opens up new ways of seeing ourselves—in this “brilliant mix of personal memoir and cultural observation” (The Boston Globe).

-Searching, moving, and inspiring, Ancestor Trouble is one writer’s attempt to use genealogy—a once-niche hobby that has grown into a multi-billion-dollar industry—to expose the secrets and contradictions of her own ancestors, and to argue for the transformational possibilities that reckoning with our ancestors has for all of us.
+Searching and inspiring, Ancestor Trouble is one writer’s attempt to use genealogy—a once-niche hobby that has grown into a multi-billion-dollar industry—to make peace with the secrets and contradictions of her family’s past and face its reverberations in the present, and to argue for the transformational possibilities that reckoning with our ancestors offers all of us.

 “[A] masterful mix of memoir and cultural criticism that wrestles with America’s ancestry through her own family’s complex past . . . . a transfixing meditation on the inextricable ways the past informs the present.” — Publishers Weekly